Five Challenges That Could Pose a Risk to Your Supply Chain

 Environmental, social, and governance factors (ESG).
 ESG factors such as climate change, fair trade, and environmental sustainability require your supply chain strategy to be changed.
 More consumers demand supply chain transparency in the products and services they purchase.
 This shift in consumer attitudes dictates everything from your operations into your supply chain, from how you source your raw materials to your product packaging and delivery methods.

-International trade wars.
-Global markets often affect tier two and three suppliers that export raw materials or manufacture packaging and production components.
-Trade bans, sanctions, strict import legislation, and increased tariffs may cause delays, price increases, and material shortages.
+International trade wars and inflation.
+Global markets and country inflation often affect tier two and three suppliers that purchase, sell and export raw materials or manufacture packaging and production components.
+Central Bank percentile hikes focussed on curbing inflation, trade bans, sanctions, strict import legislation, and increased tariffs may cause delays, price increases, and material shortages.
 Understanding the international business climate can help you prepare for potential disruptions along your supply chain

 Remediating and/ or eliminating your supply chain risk is crucial to manage your enterprise risk, this is why it's critical to understand, manage and actively reduce this risk.
 Only then, you're able to run a resilient supply chain model